Ultimate Guide to ARF Charges & Fees

 Annual – ARF Charges Breakdown:

-1. Fund Management Charge (FMC)
+1. Fund Manager Charge

-2. Financial Advisor Charge
+2. Financial Broker Support Charge

 This is an annual support charge made payable to your Financial Advisor (again levied directly against your ARF fund) for the provision of ongoing strategic investment advice, together with any related legal and tax guidance over the lifetime of your ARF investment.
+This is added to the FMC to form a total charge called the AMC.

-Once Off – Direct ARF Advisor Fee
+Direct ARF Advisor Fees

 (1) Claiming your retirement benefits e.g. Tax-free lump sum and ARF.